seojacky/steam-api-plugin/readme.txt

 3. Settings page

 == Changelog ==

+= 1.2 - 09.03.25 =
+* Removed hardcoded API key for improved security
+* Replaced all file_get_contents() calls with WordPress HTTP API (wp_remote_get())
+* Switched from HTTP to HTTPS for all API requests
+* Added proper error handling throughout the plugin
+* Improved API key validation in settings
+* Added user-friendly messages when API key is not configured
+* Enhanced security for XML parsing
+* Better validation of API responses

 = 1.1 - 09.03.25 =
 * Added settings page for API key and cache duration management